search

 Description:

-This manned self-catering hut is located on the Gaisberg in the Upper Austrian Pre-Alps.
+This serviced self-catering hut is located on the Gaisberg in the Upper Austrian pre-Alps.
+Opening times:

-Mid-March to the end of November (except All Saints' Day) the hut is open on Sat, Sun and holidays.
+From mid-March to the end of November (except All Saints' Day), the hut is open on Saturdays, Sundays, and public holidays.

 Directions:

-The tour starts at the bus stop near the National Park Center in Molln.
-Pass the church in the center of the village on the right and walk about 1.5 km to the Klausner country inn.
-Here a path goes down to the main road which we follow keeping to the right.
-We pass the parking lot of the Piesslinger company and arrive at the Sonnseite district.
-We follow the signs to Mollner Hütte and after a few hundred meters we reach the parking lot of the Mollner Hütte.
-From here on the trail goes steadily uphill.
+The route starts at the bus stop near the National Park Center in Molln.
+Passing the church in the middle of the town center on the right, you run about 1.5 km to the Klausner country inn.
+Here, there is a path down to the federal road, which we follow keeping right.
+Past the parking lot of the company Piesslinger, we reach the district Sonnseite.
+We follow the signs to the Mollner Hut and meet the hiking parking lot of the Mollner Hut after just a few hundred meters.
+From here, it goes steadily uphill.

-After 300 meters we come to a forest road with the sign "Sepp Mitterhuber Steig".
-We continue walking, past a hunting lodge (here you can fill up water at a fountain), for about 1.2 km until we reach a pasture, which we walk up, keeping to the right, until we reach the Mollner Hut, which is run by the Nature Friends of Upper Austria.
-We continue directly under the hut along an initially unmarked path through the forest.
-However, the path is easily recognizable and we arrive after a nice downhill again on a forest road.
-To the right about 200 meters, then left over a somewhat hidden path in the forest, over a meadow, we come to the sunny side road, which we run along keeping right pretty much one kilomter.
-Passing the parking lot of the Piesslinger company again, we walk on the same path back to our starting point at the National Park Center, from where we started.
+After 300 meters, we come to a forest road with the sign "Sepp Mitterhuber Steig."
+We continue running past a hunting lodge (where you can fill water at a fountain), about 1.2 km until we reach a pasture, which we ascend keeping to the right until we arrive at the Mollner Hut, managed by the Nature Friends Upper Austria.
+The route continues directly under the hut along an initially unmarked path through the forest.
+The path is clearly visible, and after a nice downhill, we reach a forest road again.
+About 200 meters to the right, then left over a somewhat hidden forest path, across a meadow, we reach Sonnseitenstraße, which we follow to the right for about exactly one kilometer.
+Passing the parking lot of the company Piesslinger again, we run back on the same way to our starting point at the National Park Center, from which we started.

 Tip:

-If you are fit enough and have enough time, you can walk up to the Dürre Eck, which increases the distance by about 2 km and about 250 hm.
+If fitness and time allow, you can also run to the Dürre Eck, extending the route by about 2 km and approximately 250 m in elevation.

-At the hut there is a beverage depot, which can be used on days when the hut is not open.
+At the hut, there is a drinks depot which can be used on days when it is not operated.

 Equipment:

-• Weather-appropriate running gear for the season - weather forecast - region - elevation.
-This includes:
+• Weather-appropriate running clothes for the respective season – weather forecast – region – altitude.
+This includes, among others:

 * a waterproof rain jacket

-* sunglasses + sunscreen + headgear for very warm days
+* sunglasses + sunscreen + headwear for very warm days

-• Drinking bottles, softflasks or a hydration bladder with enough liquid for the respective tour (if necessary also salt tablets/magnesium)
+• Water bottles, soft flasks or a hydration bladder with enough liquid for the respective route (possibly also salt tablets/magnesium)

-• Snacks for the energy boost in between: Energy bars, gels, chocolate, trail mix,
+• Snacks for an energy boost in between: energy bars, gels, chocolate, trail mix,

-• Running backpack: ideally a trail running vest / a trail running backpack or a belly belt for small tours.
+• Running backpack: ideally a trail running vest / a trail running backpack or a waist belt for small routes.

-• Drypack: to keep your valuables or change of clothes dry (optionally a small garbage bag).
+• Dry pack: so that your valuables or change of clothes stay dry (optionally a small trash bag)

 • Emergency blanket

 • Small first aid kit.
-An Israeli bandage is highly recommended: this is a one-handed wound and pressure bandage.
+An Israeli bandage is, in my opinion, highly recommended: it is a one-handed operable wound and pressure bandage.
 Details can be found here.

-• Emergency whistle (often integrated in trail backpacks)
+• Emergency whistle (often integrated in the trail running backpack)

 • Maps (online and/or offline)